 Fax: (65) 6351-3553

 Tel: (65) 6355-2000 / 6355 2028

 Contact: Mdm.
 Fauziah Sani, Deputy Head, (Company Compliance Branch)

 Ø TRADE BARRIERS

 After the discovery of BSE in the United States in December 2003, Singapore banned imports of all U.S. beef products, offals and variety meats.
 In January 2006, Singapore re-opened its markets to only U.S. boneless beef from animals under 30 months of age.
 Current World Organization for Animal Health (OIE) guidelines for BSE allow for the full range of beef and beef products from animals of any age and from countries categorized as controlled risk status for BSE.
-The United States was officially categorized by the OIE as “controlled risk” for BSE in 2007.
-The United States continues to press Singapore to make science-based decisions based OIE guidelines, which allow for the full-range of beef and beef products from animals of any age.
+The United States was officially categorized by the OIE as negligible risk for BSE in May 2013.
+The United States continues to press Singapore to make science-based decisions based on OIE guidelines, which allow for the full-range of beef and beef products from animals of any age.

 Companies must make an inward declaration for all goods imported into Singapore.
 All imports require an import permit although this is largely a statistical requirement for most goods.
 Details can be found at http://www.customs.gov.sg/leftNav/trad/Permits+and+Documentation.htm

 Bona Fide Trade Samples